briandconnelly/nicheconstruct/paper/04_discussion.md

 Further, we find that it is specifically negative niche construction that maintains cooperation ([Figure 3C](#fig3)).
 Without adaptive opportunities, adaptation eventually grinds to a halt.
 Once this occurs, cooperators face the threat of invasion by defectors that arise de novo through mutation.
-Since these defectors are equally adapted but do not bear the cost of cooperation, they are favored by selection, and quickly drive cooperators to extinction.
+Since these defectors are equally adapted but do not bear the cost of cooperation, they quickly drive cooperators to extinction.
 Because every genotype constructs an environment in which a different genotype is more fit, negative niche construction creates continual adaptive opportunities.
 These opportunities can allow cooperators to resist invasion by defectors, even when defectors are equally adapted ([Figure 4B](#fig4)).
 Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that result from negative niche construction.